yassir58/CUB-3D/README.md

 - [x] Rendering the wall projections.
 - [x] Drawing Textures
 - [x] Add event for the mouse movements.
-- [ ] Converting the player rotation angle to radians.

 ## Modification: